 3. Serving Others

 Is there a community project that your class could work on together?
 Maybe another classroom in the building for which you could do something kind or generous?
 Can your children write encouraging notes or cards to patients in a local hospital or rehabilitation center?
 Perhaps they can start a fundraiser for a children’s home or homeless shelter?
-There are many ways in which to be thoughtful and help others in selfless ways.
+There are many ways to be thoughtful and help others in selfless ways.

 4. Question of the Day